Dynamically Sampled Nonlocal Gradients for Stronger Adversarial Attacks: Preliminary

-We propose an alternative to the standard \acf{GD} algorithm, which we name \acf{SNGD}.
-Our aim is to use this method to further augment existing gradient-based attacks.
-SNGD is specifically designed for noisy and non-convex loss surfaces as it calculates the gradient direction as the weighted average over multiple sample points in the vicinity of the current data point.
-The gradient calculation of SNGD is given by:
+Recently developed methods in the field of deep learning aim to improve gradient information by averaging multiple sampled gradients in the vicinity of a data point \cite{Athalye18Obfuscated,Athalye18EOT,Smilkov17,Wu2018}.
+These methods can be related to Sampled nonlocal gradients (SNG).
+SNG are specifically designed for noisy and non-convex loss surfaces as they are calculated as the weighted average over multiple sample points in the vicinity of the current data point.
+The gradient calculation of a sampled nonlocal gradient is given by:

-where $N\in\mathbb{N}$ is the number of sampling operations, $w_i$ is the $i$-th weight of a sampled gradient, and $\operatorname{clip_{[a,b]}}$ is the component-wise clipping operator with value range $[a, b]$.
-The clipping operator is needed to ensure that the data stays in the normalized range, e.g., in the case of images.
-It can be discarded for other applications with unbounded data.
-The random variables $\xi_i^\sigma$ are considered to be drawn i.i.d. from a distribution $P^\sigma$ parametrized by the standard deviation $\sigma>0$, which effectively determines the size of the neighborhood.
-By the law of large numbers the sampled nonlocal gradient converges (with a rate of order $N^{-1/2}$ in variance) to the respective expectation value, which is the given by the following nonlocal gradient
+where $N\in\mathbb{N}$ is the number of sampling operations.
+The random variables $\xi_i^\sigma$ are considered to be drawn i.i.d. from a distribution $P^\sigma$ parametrized by the standard deviation $\sigma \in \mathbb{R}$ which effectively determines the size of the neighborhood.
+By the law of large numbers, the sampled nonlocal gradient converges (with a rate of order $N^{-1/2}$ in variance) to the respective expected value, which is given by the nonlocal gradient

-The expectation is effectively a local averaging of the likelihood around $x$.
-Note that by linearity the proposed SNGD method is equivalent to an averaging of the gradients, i.e., the standard form of a nonlocal gradient, cf. \cite{du2019nonlocal}.
-This observation is also useful to efficiently compute the attack, as one can use only a single backward pass for all sampled gradients in each iteration.
-Note that as the forward-passes can be parallelized, the effective runtime of SNGD is equivalent to GD with sufficient memory.
-A SNGD-based BIM attack is formally given by:
+The expectation is effectively a local averaging of the likelihood around $x$ (cf. Fig. \ref{fig:gradient_descent_smoothed}.
+Note that by linearity, the SNG is equivalent to an averaging of the gradients, i.e., the standard form of a nonlocal gradient, cf. \cite{du2019nonlocal}.
+Although sampled nonlocal gradients are an effective way to estimate the descent direction for non-smooth and non-convex loss surfaces, the sampling operation introduces a substantial computational overhead.

-We demonstrate the benefit of this approach in terms of efficiency in the results section below.